Uber loses Dutch court fight over drivers' rights - RFI

 The Hague (AFP)

-A Dutch court ruled on Monday that Uber drivers in the Netherlands are effectively under an employment contract, in a fresh blow for the US ride-hailing giant's gig economic model.
+A Dutch court ruled on Monday that Uber drivers in the Netherlands are effectively under an employment contract, in a fresh blow for the US ride-hailing giant's gig-economy model.

-The judgment, in a case brought by a Dutch union, comes months after a similar UK court ruling on Uber drivers' rights led to the American firm agreeing a world-first union deal in Britain.
+The judgment, in a case brought by a Dutch union, comes months after a similar UK court ruling on Uber drivers' rights led to the San Francisco-based firm agreeing a world-first union deal in Britain.

 "The legal relationship between Uber and these drivers meets all the characteristics of an employment contract," and drivers are covered by a collective labour agreement for taxi drivers, the Amsterdam District Court said in a statement.